 As we continued to climb, we walked through the most amazing forest with the most stately and "enchanted" trees.
 This forest and the Roman road certainly helped fuel our imagination for a day with our heads in the clouds!

-At kilometer 8.39 come to a two-lane paved road and cross it, shown below.
-At this area, you are essentially at the highest point in altitude for the day at 1013 meters (3323 feet).
+At approx. kilometer 8.1, you come to a two-lane paved road and cross it, shown below.

-Then it is onward on more lanes to the next village of Remesal.
+Then it is onward, on the final elevation gain on more lanes to the next village of Remesal.

-Arrive in Remesal by 8.9 kilometers into the day on the Camino Sanabrés from Entrepeñas to Puebla de Sanabria.
+You will arrive in Remesal by about 8.63 kilometers into the day on the Camino Sanabrés from Entrepeñas to Puebla de Sanabria.
 After crossing the paved road near the edge of town there is a nice rest area, a fountain, a pilgrim's placard and information as you can see below.
 There are no other services here in this small town.

 Carry on straight here, and continue on the road that is now concrete.
 Pass by the sweetest little stone chapel.